 AI does not aim at accomplishing repetitive tasks based on a given set of rules.
 It aims at learning new ways of acting from either having performed or watched repetitive tasks; so, having the ability to make subjective decisions with the goals of improving the initially established process.

 AI means moving away from programming and stepping into “Machine Learning”, where an AI is trained to “acknowledge” certain patterns, hence making its own decisions on how to proceed.
+This is how Replicant contact center automation works in knowing how to retrieve crucial data for call centers–soon enough, these issues will be solved start-to-finish with AI.

 Nevertheless, once you enable AI to create code which will instruct RPA, then you have reached Cybernetics and created an A2IM (Autonomous Artificial Intelligence Mechatronics), such as some military drones, but we will come back to that ahead in the text.